prnvjn/hackuta22/README.md

 FEATURES   `¯\_(シ)_/¯`
 --------
-- Users have the ability search and API by name or category.
+- Users have the ability swipe a card left or right.
-- Users can Login, Sign up, and Log out.
+- Users can "undo" a swipe and go back to a previous card.
-- Once logged in users can leave a review with a rating and comment.
+- Pets are able to match with other profiles.
+- Once matched the chat feature is applied to profiles.

 CONTRIBUTORS  `ʕっ• ᴥ • ʔっ`